HSLdevcom/ajoaikadata/README.md

 - [`tests`](./tests/): Tests for the data flow and operations.

+There is more information written in Readme documents of modules.

 ## Installation and running services

 In general, Bytewax applications are started with Bytewax.run command, like this: